What is irritable bowel syndrome (IBS)?

 - When did your symptoms begin?

 - What medicines do you take?

-- Have you been sick or had a stressful event in your life lately?
+- Have you been sick or had a stressful event in your life recently?

-Depending on your symptoms, you might require other tests to confirm a diagnosis.
-Blood tests, stool samples and X-rays can help rule out other illnesses that resemble IBS.
+Depending on your symptoms, you may require other tests to confirm a diagnosis.
+Blood tests, stool samples as well as X-rays can help rule out other illnesses that resemble IBS.

 What is IBS treatment?

-No particular therapy works for everyone, but most individuals with IBS can find a treatment that works for them.
-Your doctor will customize your IBS treatment plan for your needs.
-Typical treatment options include dietary and lifestyle changes.
-A dietitian can help you develop a diet that fits your life.
+No particular therapy works for everyone, but most people with IBS can find a treatment that works for them.
+Your doctor will personalize your IBS treatment plan for your needs.
+Regular treatment options include dietary and lifestyle changes.
+A dietitian can help you establish a diet that fits your life.